Description of chapter structures

 The Index contains hyperlinks to sections and sub-sections of the books, and to categories and tags of the blog posts, for readers of electronic versions.

-The Internet references were live at the time of writing.
-They provide quick access for readers of electronic formats of this book who are online, so that news articles and speeches can be read in their entirety.
+The Internet references were live on 21 November 2025.
+They provide quick access for readers of electronic formats of this book who are online, so that source material such as news articles and speeches can be read in its entirety.

 The book will hopefully be updated and improved as readers comment and offer further relevant material.
 Emails to editor@patternsofpower.org will be welcomed.

-This description of chapter structures is intended to form part of Edition 4 of the Patterns of Power series of books.
-An archived copy of it is held at https://www.patternsofpower.org/edition04/Structure-d.htm
+This description of chapter structures is part of Edition 4 of the Patterns of Power series of books.
+An archived copy of it is held at https://www.patternsofpower.org/edition04/Structure-i.htm